How Independent Musicians Make Money in 2026: Revenue Streams Beyond Streaming

 An artist with 50-100 consistent live stream viewers can generate £300-800 monthly through platform monetisation.
 The same artist can gross £600-1,200 for a single ticketed concert (selling 60-80 tickets at £10-15 each).

-Twitch Partner requirements for musicians are 500 minutes over 7 days, 50 followers, average 3+ concurrent viewers.
-Hit those numbers and you get a 50/50 split on £4.99 monthly subs plus bits (virtual tips).
-Affiliate status has easier thresholds, 500 minutes over 30 days instead of 7, and pays the same split.
+To make money on Twitch you need to obtain Twitch Partner status which requires you hit three thresholds.
+500 minutes broadcast over 7 days, 50 followers, and an average of 3 concurrent viewers.
+Sounds like a lot, but most musicians we work with hit these within 2-3 months of weekly streaming.
+Once you’re in, you split £4.99 monthly subs 50/50 with Twitch, plus you keep bits (virtual tips).
+Affiliate status has easier thresholds, 500 minutes over 30 days instead of 7, pays the same split.
 Start there.

 Instagram Live offers Badges where viewers buy £0.99, £1.99, or £4.99 badges during streams.
-This requires a professional account and 10,000 followers to access.
+This requires a professional account and 10,000 followers (as of 2026) to access.
 Badges can generate income, but we have experienced viewership numbers dropping significantly year-over-year for music streams specifically.

 Ticketed Virtual Concerts